Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: A genus embedding of

 so there are faces of the form $[0, 6, 12]$ and $[3, 15, 9]$.
 Merging these faces with a handle and performing some edge flips adds six of the missing edges, as in Figure~\ref{fig-current-k18-add}.
 The same handle operation allows us to add the remaining missing edges $(2, 11), (5, 14), (8, 17)$, except after incrementing all the values in the diagram by $2$ and omitting the edge flips.

-\begin{remark} Not only is this the first current graph-based construction of a genus embedding of $K_{18}$, but also that of a triangular embedding of $K_{18}$ minus three edges.
-Previous solutions for these cases~\cite{Mayer-Orientables, Jungerman-K18} were found essentially by trial and error, either by hand or by exhaustive search. \end{remark}
+Not only is this the first current graph-based construction of a genus embedding of $K_{18}$, but also that of a triangular embedding of $K_{18}$ minus three edges.
+Previous solutions for these cases~\cite{Mayer-Orientables, Jungerman-K18} were found essentially by trial and error, either by hand or by computer search.